 - In Central and Southern Ohio in 2016, 534 individuals shared the Gift of Healing through tissue donation and 172 individuals gave the Gift of Sight through cornea donation.

 - 33,606 transplants were performed in the United States in 2016.
 5,978 of those transplants were living donations.

 - 82,994 cornea transplants and 1.75 million tissue transplants were performed nationally in 2016.

 - An average of 85 organ transplants are performed every day in the United States.

-- A single donor potentially can save the lives of eight people and restore the lives of up to 50 more by donating vital organs (heart, two lungs, two kidneys, liver, pancreas and small bowel) and tissue (corneas, bone, fascia, skin, veins and heart valves).
+- A single donor potentially can save the lives of eight people and restore the lives of more than 75 by donating vital organs (heart, two lungs, two kidneys, liver, pancreas and small bowel) and tissue (corneas, bone, fascia, skin, veins and heart valves).

 How Does An Ohioan Register As A Donor?

 As of July 1, 2005, Ohioans have a new way to declare their wish to become a donor by registering online in the Ohio Donor Registry.
 Additionally, individuals may indicate their intentions when renewing their driver’s license, or by completing a Donor Registry Enrollment Form available on line through the Lifeline of Ohio website.

 The Ohio Donor Registry is an individual’s first person advanced directive to donate the Gift of Life at the time of their death if possible through organ and tissue donation.
 The Anatomical Gift Law in Ohio states that if over the age of 18, a person’s donation registration is legally binding and irreversible by anyone but the individual themselves.

 The State of Ohio established the Ohio Donor Registry on July 1, 2002.